 Professor Dial joined the Ohio State faculty in 2002 after previously serving on the faculties at Case Western Reserve University and Texas A&M University.
 He also worked as a management consultant with Deloitte & Touche (now Deloitte Consulting) in Boston, focusing on corporate finance and corporate strategy issues.
 Prior to that, he worked in brand management at Kraft at their Glenview, IL world headquarters.

-Dr. Jay Dial is Visiting Assistant Professor of Management at The Ohio State University's Fisher College of Business.
-He holds a Doctor of Business Administration degree in General Management from Harvard University and has an MBA from the University of Chicago with concentrations in Finance and Business Policy.
-He is a summa cum laude graduate of Old Dominion University where he majored in Marketing.
-He graduated first in his class and was named the University Outstanding Scholar.
+Dial holds a Doctor of Business Administration degree in General Management from Harvard University and has an MBA from the University of Chicago with concentrations in Finance and Business Policy.
+He is a summa cum laude graduate of Old Dominion University where he majored in Marketing and graduated as the University Outstanding Scholar.

 Jay lives in Upper Arlington, OH with his wife Aparna and son Bennett and daughter Annika.
 He enjoys woodworking, jazz and acoustic music and rooting for the Cincinnati Reds and Buckeyes.

 Areas of Expertise

 - Corporate Strategy